ZaQuarius15/programming-univbasics-4-looping-with-arrays/README.md

 ## Iteration

-Using a loop to access each element in an array is very common in programming and is generally referred to as _iteration_.
+Using a loop to access each element in an `Array` is very common in programming and is referred to as _iteration_.
 We _iterate_ over each element, in these examples, printing out the values.
-In other examples, we might want to iterate over an array and update each element's value.
+In other examples, we might want to iterate over an `Array` and update each element's value.
 If the values were numbers, we could do things like _sum_ all the values together using while loops and basic iteration.

 ## Conclusion

-Loops are a powerful tool for working with arrays.
-With just a small amount of code, we perform operations on every element in an array, regardless of how many elements there are!
+Loops are a powerful tool for working with `Array`s.
+With just a small amount of code, we perform operations on every element in an `Array`, regardless of how many elements there are!

 ## Resources